-Five experts were chosen by MCI to frame pan-India guidelines for 21 disabilities.
-All experts were from Delhi and four of them from a single institute.
+Six experts were chosen by MCI to frame pan-India guidelines for 21 disabilities.
+All experts were from Delhi and five of them from a single institute [6; page 7-8].
 Maharashtra, which was the first state to start providing accommodation to children with dyslexia, and many other states (Karnataka, Tamil Nadu, Kerala, Goa and Gujarat) who recognize and have experience with accommodating for learning disability, were not represented.

-The lone member of the MCI committee responsible for setting guidelines for people with SpLD was a psychiatrist who did not recommended medical admission to applicants with dyslexia stating “lack of objective method/quantification of disability to establish presence and extent of mental illness.”
-The expert further raised the concern that there will be foul play by parents to get fake disability certificates and stated that ‘demand for SLD and ASD certificate has grown out of proportion’ - however, he gave no reference for this claim.
+The lone member of the MCI committee responsible for setting guidelines for people with SpLD was a psychiatrist who did not recommended medical admission to applicants with dyslexia stating “lack of objective method/quantification of disability to establish presence and extent of mental illness”[6; page 17-18].
+The expert further raised the concern that there will be foul play by parents to get fake disability certificates and stated that ‘demand for SLD and ASD certificate has grown out of proportion’ - however, he gave no reference for this claim [6; page 18].

-SpLD refers to a group of conditions, which encompass dyslexia, dyspraxia, dyscalculia, dysgraphia, and Attention Deﬁcit Hyperactivity Disorder (ADHD) [5].
-The Consensus statement of the Indian Academy of Pediatrics on SpLD in its definition part does not consider it as an intellectual disability [6].
-The commonest one, dyslexia, may be deﬁned as a “learning difficulty that speciﬁcally impairs a person’s ability to read … despite having normal intelligence” [7].
-Dyslexia interferes with processing – but it does not diminish intelligence [8] so it is unfair to compare it with mental illness.
+SpLD refers to a group of conditions, which encompass dyslexia, dyspraxia, dyscalculia, dysgraphia, and Attention Deﬁcit Hyperactivity Disorder (ADHD) [7].
+The Consensus statement of the Indian Academy of Pediatrics on SpLD in its definition part does not consider it as an intellectual disability [8].
+The commonest one, dyslexia, may be deﬁned as a “learning difficulty that speciﬁcally impairs a person’s ability to read … despite having normal intelligence” [9].
+Dyslexia interferes with processing – but it does not diminish intelligence [10] so it is unfair to compare it with mental illness.
 Yet, the MCI committee member who looked into this issue was a psychiatrist.
-There was no paediatrician or psychologist in this committee.
-The Department of Paediatrics, AIIMS, New Delhi which worked extensively with the National Trust of the Government of India and organised training programs for doctors on the new Autism scale last year were not involved.
+There was no paediatrician or psychologist in this committee [6; page 7-8].
+The Department of Paediatrics, AIIMS, New Delhi which worked extensively with the National Trust of the Government of India and organised training programs for doctors on the new Autism scale last year were not involved [5].
 Neither there was any involvement of paediatricians from Mumbai.
 Thus, the MCI did not adopt an inter-disciplinary approach by involving the specialities that are usually entrusted with the diagnosis and care of individuals with SpLD.